matthias-reis/carda-gatsby/content/articles/2021/06/toundra.md

 slug: /2020/07/toundra-interview-en
 typeName: Interview
 title: Toundra
-subTitle: Music is about freedom
+subTitle: '"Music Is About Freedom"'
-seoTitle: Interview with Toundra – Music Is About Freedom
+seoTitle: Interview with Toundra – "Music Is About Freedom"
 description: The Spanish post-rock band Toundra has set a German silent movie classic to music with their new album "Das Cabinet des Dr. Caligari".
 This made me curious, so I asked guitarist Esteban for an Interview.